Program: Bachelor of Music in Performance

 - Students will demonstrate proficiency in utilizing appropriate technology to notate and create music, to investigate and report scholarly research, and to support the specific demands of their professional degrees.

-- Performance majors will demonstrate the ability to perform with a high level of artistry as soloists and collaborating musicians in settings appropriate to their instrument of expertise.
-In addition, students will learn the pedagogy of their primary instrument and study its literature.
+- Students will demonstrate the ability to perform with a high level of artistry as soloists and collaborating musicians in settings appropriate to their instrument of expertise.

 The Bachelor of Music program offers a comprehensive classical experience that allows you to develop your solo playing or singing along with skilled teachers and professionals who will mentor you all the way.
 You can benefit from our partners in the Fort Wayne Philharmonic and other organizations as you learn from one-on-one study and also participate in ensembles that perform masterworks both in the region and internationally.
 When you complete this degree you will be ready to continue study in some of the prestigious graduate programs and continue to be active performers and studio teachers.